itsnotAZ/absolute-memer/legal/PRIVACY POLICY.md

 The developer may update this Privacy Policy.
 Changes will be posted here, and your continued use of the Bot constitutes acceptance of the revised policy.
+We will notify you on the event of a change.

 4. **Contact**